A free crochet ribbed hat pattern that uses 1 basic stitch. You can crochet the ribbed beanie in sizes toddler and

 I sit down with my yarn, a crochet stitch book, and iced mocha.
 Ready to find inspiration for my next project.
 I have 23 minutes before an episode of PawPatrol is over.
 As I flip through the book, the pages get caught on my scarf.
 Annoyed, I take off the chunky scarf and realize I just found inspiration.
 A ribbed beanie crochet pattern with texture to match.

 That chunky scarf was made with only 1 stitch, slip stitches.
 When you slip stitch in the back and front loops it creates a stretchy, ribbed texture that almost looks like it was knit.
-The perfect texture for a plush and cozy ribbed beanie crochet pattern.
+The perfect texture for a plush and cozy crochet ribbed hat pattern.
 Here’s another knit look crochet stitch tutorial.

 4 tips that will make this crochet ribbed hat pattern easier

 - Keep your tension loose.
 Slip Stitches are a tight stitch.
 Keep your tension loose.
 It should be easy to insert your hook.